idroot45/catetan/_posts/2020-02-01-home-vs-southampton.md

 **Substitutes:** Gunn, Danso, Vestegaard, Smallbone, Boufal, Obafemi, Adams

-## Match

-Firmino the assist King & Ox in the box
+## Match: Firmino the assist King & Ox in the box

 Liverpool’s final Premier League game before the ‘winter break’ ended in a thumping 4-0 win over Southampton, though the victory wasn’t earned without struggles.

+{% include figure image_path="https://cdn.statically.io/img/www.thisisanfield.com/wp-content/uploads/P2020-02-02-Liverpool_Southampton-114.jpg.jpg" caption="The Bobby and Mo Show: Our two forward members on the day, Mohamed Salah and Roberto Firmino, absolutely ruled the game in the second half, with the latter providing three of the four assists." %}

+{% include figure image_path="https://www.thisisanfield.com/wp-content/uploads/P2020-02-02-Liverpool_Southampton-16.jpg" caption="Alisson’s Better: The No. 1 was as perfectly in position on every occasion as the duo ahead of him usually are in defence, smothering a few through passes, taking high balls and making a couple of saves, too." %}

-Goals: Oxlade-Chamberlain 47′, Henderson 60′, Salah 71′, 89′
+**Goals:** Oxlade-Chamberlain 47′, Henderson 60′, Salah 71′, 89′

 * 22 points clear of Manchester City with a victory, before Pep Guardiola's men take on Tottenham on Sunday.
 {:.notice .notice--info}